 Well a few days in Spain and I was off to The French Riviera, Nice, and Monaco.
 It’s needless to say that, “I just loved it,” over there.
 I rented a scooter one day and drove along the Grand Corniche from Nice to Monaco.
-I was in absolute 7th Heaven, meeting and having a little Tryst with a beautiful young French gal as I had the time of my life, so as they say, “Nice is Nice.”
+I was in absolute 7th Heaven as I had a nice little Romantic Tryst with a beautiful young French girl I met in Nice.
+I had the time of my life, so as they say, “Nice is Nice.”
 Actuall for me, it far exceeded being nice.
 Much more!

-After pulling out of the caffe bus-stop at Meta, the bus made its way high up above the sea, on a road that straddles sheer cliffs.
-The bus twisted its way from Meta on its way to Positano, and then would continue to Praiano, and finally on to Amalfi.
-The views of the sea, the cliffs, and the towns that we passed, were beyond wo.
-Riding the bus was a bit scary at first, as the bus navigated through tight hairpin turns beeping its loud horn, and as it made those tight turns it looked as though the front of the bus was going to go over the edge of the cliff of the road, each-and-every one of about 100 or so of them.
-I truly felt as though the bus would drive off the road and crash on to the cliffs and into the sea more than 1,000 feet below.
-Yes this was a Wild Ride and I was filled with mixed emotions the beauty, and it seemed the danger of the ride, both at the same time as each and every turn the fear of crashing over the side seemed oh so very real.
-This supposed danger of the drive mixed with such incredible beauty made for quite the emotional roller coaster.
+After pulling out of the caffe bus-stop at Meta, the bus made its way high up above the sea, on a road that quite literally straddles steep sheer cliffs.
+The bus twisted its way from Meta on its way to Positano, and then would continue to Praiano, and finally on to the town of Amalfi.
+The views of the sea, the cliffs, and the towns that we passed, were beyond wonderful.
+Riding the bus was a bit scary at first, as the bus navigated through tight hairpin turns beeping its loud horn as it made those tight turns it, looked to me as if the bus’s front-end was going to go over the edge of the cliff of the road, each-and-every one of about 100 or so of them.
+I truly felt as though the bus would drive off the road and crash on to the cliffs below.
+Which would have been a fall of some 1,000 feet to the sea beneath us.
+Yes, this was a Wild Ride, and I was filled with mixed emotions of the incredible beauty, and it seemed the danger of the ride, both at the same time, the ride was exhilarating.
+This supposed danger of the drive mixed with the unbelievable beauty made for quite the emotional roller coaster.
 If you take this ride, you will never forget it.
-I haven’t.
+“I never have.”

-If you’re going from Sorrento on your way to Positano and Amalfi, make sure to get a seat on the right side of the bus for the best views and the ability to snap some memorable photos and video of this most spectacular bus ride of your life.
+If you’re coming from Sorrento on your way to Positano and Amalfi, make sure to get a seat on the right side of the bus for the best views and the ability to snap some memorable photos and take some video footage of this most spectacular bus ride of your life.
 If you are heading from the town of Amalfi or Positano towards Sorrento, do the opposite and get a seat on the left side of the bus.
 Sit back and enjoy the ride, for it’s the most beautiful you will ever see.